vengi-voxel/vengi/docs/voxconvert/Index.md

 * `--filter`: will filter out layers not mentioned in the expression.
 E.g. `1-2,4` will handle layer 1, 2 and 4.
 It is the same as `1,2,4`.
 The first layer is `0`.
 * `--force`: overwrite existing files
 * `--merge`: will merge a multi layer volume (like vox, qb or qbt) into a single volume of the target file
+* `--mirror`: allows you to mirror the volumes at x, y and z axis
 * `--scale`: perform lod conversion of the input volume (50% scale per call)
 * `--script`: execute the given script - see [scripting support](../LUAScript.md) for more details
 * `--src-palette`: will use the included palette and doesn't perform any quantization to the default palette